Józef Murgot

-Józef Murgot was a Polish youth association football coach, creator of Zryw Chorzów, one of the best academies in the history of Polish football.
+Józef Murgot (died 31 August 1987) was a Polish youth association football coach, creator of Zryw Chorzów, one of the best academies in the history of Polish football.
 Among the players who began their careers under his supervision, were such stars as Jan Banaś, Erwin Wilczek, Zygfryd Szołtysik, Józef Janduda, and Antoni Piechniczek.
 Zryw's academy, led by Murgot, was twice Under-19 Champion of Poland, in 1960 and 1961.